jgoerzen/configfile/README.md

 Although it looks more confusing than before, it still means the same.
 The return value can still be treated as `Either CPError String` if you so desire.

-See Types.hs file for more extensive documentation.
+See [Types.hs](src/Data/ConfigFile/Types.hs) for more extensive documentation.

 ## <a name="initialization"></a>Initialization